Van4kk/css-outliner/README.md

 <hr>

 <div align="center">
-    Give a :star: to the extension if you liked it.
+    Give a :star: to the extension if you liked it. <br>
-    Made with :heart: by [Van4kk](https://github.com/Van4kk/)
+    Made with :heart: by <a href="https://github.com/Van4kk/">Van4kk</a>
 </div>